syncfusion-content/xamarin-docs/Xamarin/Chips/Populating-chips-item.md

 ---
 layout: post
-title: Populating Items in Xamarin Chips control | Syncfusion
+title: Populating Items in Xamarin Chips Control | Syncfusion
-description: Learn about Populating Items support in Syncfusion Essential Studio® Xamarin Chips control, its elements and more.
+description: Learn about populating items support in Syncfusion Essential Studio® Xamarin Chips control, its elements, and more.
-platform: xamarin
+platform: Xamarin
 control: Chips
 documentation: ug
 ---

 # Populating Items in Xamarin Chips

-Chips can be populated with either business objects and SfChip.
-This section explain how to populate the chips control with business objects and SfChip.
+Chips can be populated with either business objects or SfChip instances.
+This section explains how to populate the Chips control with both business objects and SfChip instances.

-## Populating business objects as items
+## Populating Business Objects as Items

 Business objects can be populated in Chips using the `ItemsSource` property.
-Refer to this [documentation](https://help.syncfusion.com/xamarin/chips/getting-started#set-layout-for-the-control) to know more details about populating the chips control with list of employee details.
+Refer to this [documentation](https://help.syncfusion.com/xamarin/chips/getting-started#set-layout-for-the-control) for more details about populating the Chips control with a list of employee details.

-## Populating SfChip as items
+## Populating SfChip as Items

-Chips control also provides support to create and set [`SfChip`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfChip.html) as item.
-It can be achieved using the [`Items`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfChipGroup.html#Syncfusion_XForms_Buttons_SfChipGroup_Items) property.
+The Chips control also provides support to create and set [`SfChip`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfChip.html) as an item.
+This can be achieved using the [`Items`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfChipGroup.html#Syncfusion_XForms_Buttons_SfChipGroup_Items) property.

 {% tabs %}